 5. Technology Explainer

-A technology explainer is a world of a presentation that’s designed to help your audience understand the technology in a way that’s easy to understand.
+A technology explainer helps your audience understand the technology behind your product in plain terms.
 It could be helpful for SaaS, AI, cybersecurity, fintech, cloud computing, developer products, and other complicated offerings.

 Effective examples of technology explainers should convey basic concepts visually, with visual images and real-life analogies.
 This is because your buyer is more inclined to be aware of the technology, along with the reason your product is important.